-This article describes a test implementation of a small SDR, inspired by Hans Summers' QCX and everything that followed after that.
+This article describes a test implementation of a small SDR, inspired by Hans Summers' QCX and everything that followed after that, such as μ SDX.

 The image above shows the test setup at some stage where the RX part is working.
 The project can be found on and downloaded from GitHUB.